npfernandes/ensemblify/README.md

     g++ -03 -o FASPR src/*.cpp
     ```

-4. Add an environment variable with the path to your FASPR executable to your `conda` environment:
+4. Add an environment variable with the path to your FASPR executable to your `ensemblify_env` conda environment:

     <!-- ```bash
     echo "export FASPR_PATH='$(realpath FASPR)'" >> ~/.bashrc # Or ~/.zshrc, depending on the shell